80%+ job placement rate in 2021 which was the highest in the Central Valley

 - Currently attending or graduate within the past 12 months from a Post-Secondary Institution (SJVC, UEI, etc.) with a focus on the medical field.
 Graduated with a 2.00 GPA or currently has at least a 2.50 GPA.

-- College units in medical education (Nursing, Anatomy and Physiology, Etc.).
+- College units within in last 12 months in health education (Nursing, Anatomy and Physiology, Biology.)

 - Demonstrate step-by-step methods for blood withdrawal

 - Identify crucial elements of safety and infection control